 - Complete the scope of work and include key milestones, dates, and expectations

-- Let us know if you are planning to submit an insurance waiver request to Risk Services
+- Let us know if you have, or are planning to submit an insurance waiver request to Risk Services

 - Key Elements of the Insurance Section:

 - Determine if services are exempt from insurance.
 A list of exempt activities can be found on the Risk Management website at: http://www.riskmanagement.ucsb.edu/Forms/rm/factsheets/FS_Exemptions.pdf